 St. Joseph's curriculum outlines how it provides “the entitlement of each student to knowledge, understanding and skills that provide a foundation for successful and lifelong learning and participation in the Australian community."
 (Shape of the Australian Curriculum, v3.0) Teachers will plan, teach, assess and report using the Australian Curriculum for: -

-Specialist lessons in Chinese and Library are planned from the Australian Curriculum.
+Specialist lessons in Chinese, Physical Education and Library are planned from the Australian Curriculum.
 Furthermore, St. Joseph's is providing professional development for teachers to continue to build teacher capacity in effective and precision pedagogy to ensure all students are learning and achieving.

 The school's curriculum is responsive to the needs and aspirations of the students and community and provides viable pathways and transitions for all students.
 Whole school curriculum planning identifies and articulates: